Thank you to all who attended last weeks Med Tech Licensing Workshop. We had an interactive morning with lots of questions and answers.

 Finding a licensing partner is challenging, and I shared some tips and strategies for researching potential partners.
 But that's only half the challenge – the other half is getting through to a company, especially if it's a big company.
 Several people shared their IP and we spent some time discussing different ways to pitch their IP to potential licensing partners.

 We then turned our attention to the money side of licensing – how to get paid.
 I discussed the difference between high and low royalty rates, and how they change at different stages of IP development.
-That led into the three most important points to keep in mind when negotiating a licensing deal, and a short list of what goes into the licensing agreement.
+That led to the three most important points to keep in mind when negotiating a licensing deal, and a shortlist of what goes into the licensing agreement.

 The presentation wrapped up with a list of top 5 licensing mistakes to avoid and a Q&A session.
-If you missed the Med Tech Licensing Workshop, the video and handouts are available at this link: http://bit.ly/workshop-dl.
+If you missed the Med Tech Licensing Workshop, the video and handouts are available at this link.